Lombiq/MSBuild-Targets/Lombiq.MSBuild.LibMan.Targets/Readme.md

 1. If you don't have a _libman.json_ file yet, build the project after setup.
 This will copy an empty _libman.json_ file into the project directory, which is pre-configured to use the expected package output directory.
 2. Now you can install new NPM packages using the CLI tool like this: `libman install "{NpmPackageName}@{Version}"`, e.g. `libman install chart.js@4.5.1`.
+3. If you want to use the automatically generated version numbers (e.g. when declaring an asset in the Orchard Core resource manager), follow [the instructions in the Helpful Libraries documentation](https://github.com/Lombiq/Helpful-Libraries/tree/dev/Lombiq.HelpfulLibraries.SourceGenerators#using-the-libmanresourceversiongenerator).

 ## Contributing and support